 5 Mins Read

 We all love to decorate our homes with festive plants during the holiday season, but most of the time, their time in the spotlight ends pretty quickly and they up being tossed out once the new year rolls in.
 This year, why not give your indoor plant decorations life beyond the holidays?
-Here are 10 beautiful plants to deck your home for some Christmas cheer yet can be kept all year round.
+Here are 10 beautiful plants to deck your home for some Christmas cheer that can be kept all year round.

 Poinsettias are of course the most popular Christmas houseplant.
 Their pointed red flowers are well known for appearing on tables and windowsills everywhere during the festive season, but they are in fact tropical plants that grow best in direct sunlight and humid temperatures – making them perfect for our climate, all year round.